 - Poor oral hygiene, resulting in infection or impaired healing

 - Overloading, or too much pressure on the implant structure (this usually happens when you grind your teeth, which can cause the implant to move)

 Implants are typically more expensive than bridges, but they more closely simulate the appearance and function of natural teeth.
 Wondering if your plan covers implants and, if so, what they would cost?

-- Delta Dental PPOSM and Delta Dental Premier® enrollees – Before you begin implant treatment, ask your dentist to obtain a pre-treatment estimate.
-This free service ensures that you know, up front, what the dental plan will pay and the difference for which you will be responsible.
-Learn more about pre-treatment estimates.
+Delta Dental PPOSM and Delta Dental Premier® enrollees: Before you begin implant treatment, ask your dentist to obtain a pre-treatment estimate.
+This free service ensures that you know up front how much, if anything, the dental plan will pay and how much you will be responsible for.